SUwonglab/CausalEGM/README.md

 # CausalEGM
-Deep Encoding Generative Modeling for Causal Inference
+Estimating Causal Effect by Deep Encoding Generative Modeling

 1) migrate code from TensorFlow v1 to TensorFlow v2
 2) implement the idea we discussed with a simple simulation dataset